We Provide Personalized Child Custody Representation in Houston and Throughout Southeast Texas

 What You Should Know About the Best Interests of the Child in Houston, Texas (The Factors)

 Texas courts are empowered to consider a wide range of different factors when applying the best interests of the child standard to a custody case.
 Indeed, courts are instructed to consider all material issues that could be useful to determine what is in the best interests of the child.
-Some of the factors that are specifically this state include:

 - The physical, psychological, or emotional needs and development of the child;